 Starting an indie game project is easy.
 Finishing one is not.
 Why is that?
 And what can be done about it?
 Common problems and a few suggestions to transform your workflow and become more productive in general.

 Wildsilver will be the most complex Great Potions game and will need quite some time in development.
-Therefore, a demo has been released on Steam to at least give you a glimpse of what is coming.
+Therefore, a demo has been released on Steam to at least give you a glimpse of what is coming — and to make sure the battle mechanics are actually fun before I dive deep into creating the game around them.

 Thus far, I have created my games following a game design document rather strictly.
 It is time to shake things up – and release the Wildsilver prototype way ahead of the full game.
 Isn’t player feedback the most valuable when there is actually time to incorporate it?